phalcon-orphanage/docs/zh/reference/db.rst

        array(
           "name" => "New Astro Boy"
        ),
-       "id = 101" //Warning!
+       "id = 101" // Warning!
 In this case values are not escaped );

     // With escaping conditions